michaelnmmeyer/dharma/views/documentation.md

 ## `/TEI/teiHeader/revisionDesc`

 Everything under here is ignored.
-It is pointless to fill it, since the revision history is tracked by git and could be pulled from it, if needed.
+It is not necessary to fill it, since the revision history is tracked by git and could be pulled from it, if needed.

+## `//choice`

+When a `<choice>` element contains several `<unclear>` elements, the first one is deemed to be the most likely.
+Only this reading will be made searchable.
+Thus for instance, if you have:

+	X<choice>
+		<unclear>A</unclear>
+		<unclear>B</unclear>
+		<unclear>C</unclear>
+	</choice>Y

+... the reading XAY will be made searchable, but not XBY nor XCY.
+For this reason, you want to give the most probable reading first.